Tax Tips For Retail Industry Workers

 - Home office costs

-- Donations to registered charities
+- Donations to nonprofits that are registered

 Tax Tips for Retailers